 New Academic Programmes

-Academic Board at its meeting on 21st October 2020 extended the Interim Arrangements for the Management of New Academic Programme Proposals are in place for the 2019-20 academic year.
+Academic Board at its meeting on 21st October 2020 extended the Interim Arrangements for the Management of New Academic Programme Proposals are in place for the 2020-21 academic year.
 Work is underway in Priority 2 of the Academic Strategy reviewing the University’s current portfolio of academic programmes and planning for development into the future.
 This review will result in a plan and timeline for the amalgamation/removal and introduction of new programmes (ref.
-AB 6th Feb 2019 and AB 19th June 2019 and AB 21st Oct.
+AB 6th Feb.
+2019, AB 19th June 2019 and AB 21st Oct.
 2020 and AB 1st Dec.
 2021).

 The following Process should be followed where a new academic programme is being proposed: